-For years now, people have been relying on PowerPoint to communicate ideas, sell products, facilitate meetings and conferences, etc. Many presenters, however, still fall short and end up with lousy, poorly designed slides that do nothing but torture their audience.
-Thankfully, there are experts in the field who have sort of set the rules or standards for others to follow.
+For years now, people have been relying on PowerPoint to communicate ideas, sell products, facilitate meetings, and conferences.
+Many presenters, however, still fall short and end up with lousy, poorly designed slides that do nothing but torture their audience.
+Thankfully, there are experts in the field who have set the rules or standards for others to follow.

 After a quick search, we found two sets of the most popular PowerPoint rules that many people subscribe to.
 Both may not be all-encompassing but they are excellent guidelines, nonetheless.

 Guy Kawasaki is a venture capitalist, among other things.
 If we’re going to talk about quality and importance of simplicity in presentation design, he’s the go-to, well, Guy.
 He practically listens to hundreds of pitches all the time, making him knowledgeable of what works and doesn’t.
 For him, a PowerPoint presentation should:

 - Contain font not smaller than 30pt

 This rule is applicable to pitches and office meetings.
 And because most people cannot absorb more than 10 concepts in a single meeting, it is best that you limit your presentation to 10 slides.
 The 20-minute duration should give you enough time to host a Q and A discussion afterwards.
 A 30-point typeface will make information on a slide large enough to be readable without making it look too crowded.

 Seth Godin’s Five Rules for Creating Amazing Presentations

 Seth Godin is a man of many interests and as a public speaker, he’s no stranger to PowerPoint presentations.
 He even wrote an e-book about it.